KDE/kde-builder/doc/chapter_04/conf-options-table.md

 Type: Boolean, Default value: False

-If you are using SSH to download the Git sources (such as if you are using the git+ssh protocol), this option controls if kdesrc-build will try and make sure that if you are using ssh-agent, it is actually managing some SSH identities.
+If you are using SSH to download the Git sources (such as if you are using the git+ssh protocol), this option controls if kde-builder will try and make sure that if you are using ssh-agent, it is actually managing some SSH identities.
 This is to try and prevent SSH from asking for your pass phrase for every module.